Intercom

 Does Intercom have a free tier?

-No. Intercom removed its free tier in 2023.
-The cheapest entry point is $39 per seat per month on the Essential plan, billed annually.
-Early-stage startups can apply for Intercom's Early Stage program, which offers 95% off the first year for qualifying companies under $1M ARR.
+No. Intercom has no free tier — only a 14-day free trial (no credit card required).
+The cheapest entry point is $29 per seat per month on the Essential plan, billed annually.
+Qualifying startups can apply for Intercom's Early Stage program, which offers up to 90% off plus one year of Fin free.

 How long does Intercom take to set up?